SyntaxNyah/Nyathena/README.md

 # Nyathena

 **Nyathena** is a fork of [Athena](https://github.com/MangosArentLiterature/Athena) a lightweight AO2 (Attorney Online 2) server written in Go.
-It is maintained by [SyntaxNyah](https://github.com/syntaxnyah).
+It is maintained by [SyntaxNyah](https://github.com/syntaxnyah) with huge credits to [OmniTroid](https://github.com/OmniTroid) fur supporting this project with many bug fixes, improvements and code cleanup.
+Huge shoutouts to them.
 Full credit for the original server, its design, and everything it's built on goes to [MangosArentLiterature](https://github.com/MangosArentLiterature).

 This started as a personal server project and kind of spiralled.
 One punishment command becoming ten, a casino system, tag system, account system, a bunch of mini games and the whole time it kept being *fun* to add things, which is not always how software development goes.
 That's entirely down to how well Athena is built.
 Adding a new feature rarely meant slow build times or having to debug for hours in the codebase.
 It usually just meant writing the thing.